 But I was shellshocked, dazed.
 My mission clouded (self-sacrifice vs. bovine adhesives).
 My body drifting in a frigid bath of blood, lymph, and necrotic fat.

 He took my spleen.
-I don’t see the connection.
+I couldn’t see the connection.

 I breathe deep, close my eyes.

-I find my legs and charge the exit, but the door shifts from floor to ceiling.
-I stumble back to the bedroom, grab an iron.
+I find my legs and charge the exit, but misjudge the door, finding only its frame with my shoulder.
+I stumble into the bedroom, grab an iron and press it to me ear.
 “Listen to me!”
 I shout into it.
 “Secrets of a full life ripe with feeling: follow the horses but hedge with self-sacrifice, industrial adhesives, proper oral hygiene.
-But.
-In.
-What.
-ORDER!”
+But in what order?!”

 I charge the exit iron-first and slam into a cart stacked with rolls of sandpaper and undersized soaps.
 The smell of bacon saturates my lungs.